-How do I use Remote Desktop over LAN?
+How do I connect to Remote Desktop via LAN?

 How do I use the Windows built-in feature Remote Desktop Connection over LAN?
-I need a full tutorial.”
+I need a full tutorial.
+Could anybody help me out?
+Thanks in advance!”

 - Question from Reddit

 Part 1.
-Checking the permission of remote connections
+Allow remote connections to this computer

 Step 1.
 On the host computer, press Win + R, input “sysdm.cpl” and press Enter.